noah-schroeder/reviewbook/11-Conventional-Meta-Analysis.Rmd

 ### Publication Bias

 Oh we're not done yet, we haven't even talked about publication bias yet!
-Don't worry, this is pretty easy because metafor, again, has some great built in functions.
+Don't worry, this is pretty easy because metafor, again, has some great built-in functions.

 #### Funnel Plot